llpeterson/internetworking/basic-ip.md

 amount of address space consumed to the size of the organization.
 For any organization with at least 256 hosts, we can guarantee an address utilization of at least 50%, and typically much more.

+> Even if you can justify a request of a class B network number, don't
+> bother.
+They are all spoken for.

 This solution, however, raises a problem that is at least as serious: excessive storage requirements at the routers.
 If a single site has,